Ontario city settles complaint over use of Indigenous mascots and logos

 “It’s a very wide problem but you attack the issue where you can attack the issue,” Gallant said.
 “I was just getting tired of every building I walked into in Mississauga having a native mascot.
 I thought it was time for a change.”

-The city, which had argued that the teams were responsible for names and logos, had no immediate comment on the settlement, which was reached Nov.
-30.
+The city, which had argued that the teams were responsible for names and logos, said the agreement reached Nov.
+30 was already being implemented.

+“Staff are working with the sports associations who use our facilities to ensure the removal of the trophies and banners from city facilities,” Shari Lichterman, director of recreation, said in a statement.

+In addition, Lichterman said the agreement recognized Mississauga’s “long-standing, strong and respectful partnership” with the Indigenous community.

 Gallant has previously said he didn’t see any harm in such names and logos but that his views began to shift in 2014 in light of controversy surrounding the NFL’s Washington Redskins.
 He said he grew to see the names and images as a holdover of colonial attitudes and eventually told his daughters, who are both goalies, they could not play in such teams.